tareqimbasher/NetPad/docs/wiki/Dump.md

 ```

 ## `Span<T>` and `ReadOnlySpan<T>`

-Dumping `Span<T>` and `ReadOnlySpan<T>` values only works if the Span is the value being dumped.
-If the Span is instead a nested value inside a collection or object, only basic info about the Span will be rendered.
+Dumping `Span<T>` and `ReadOnlySpan<T>` values only works if you dump the Span directly.
+If the Span is a nested value
+inside a collection or object, only basic info about the Span will be rendered.

 ```csharp
 var span = new Span<byte>();